Photograph of Black-shouldered Kite

 Collins Butterfly Guide by T Tolman and R Lewington.
 Collins, 2009 (Third Edition).

-Butterflies of Britain and Europe: A Photographic Guide by T Haahtela et al. Helm, 2009.
+Butterflies of Britain and Europe: A Photographic Guide by H Aarnio et al. A & C Black Publishers, 2009.

-Collins Bird eGuide.
+Collins Bird Guide.

-Trip Reports for Northern Spain
+Birding and Wildlife Trip Reports for Northern Spain

 Many trip reports, some for Northern Spain, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to Northern Spain.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to Northern Spain' below.

-Local Guides and Tours in Northern Spain
+Local bird and wildlife guides in Northern Spain

 The costs of organized tours partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.
 If you are travelling independently, employing such local guides will greatly increase your chances of seeing the wildlife you wish to see.

-Accommodation in Northern Spain
+Accommodation for birders in Northern Spain

-Some Organized Tours to Northern Spain
+Some Organized Tours for birds and other wildlife to Northern Spain

 There are many tour companies who organize tours to see mammals, birds, other wildlife and other natural wonders.
 The cost of these tours vary considerably according to such variables as the airlines used, the number of days the tours last, the number of sites visited, the number of people in the group (an important consideration if you wish to see such wildlife as rainforest mammals and birds), the number of tour leaders, the standard of accommodation and transport, and the percentage profit the company hopes to make.
 Generally, where the number of days tours last and the number of sites visited are similar, the cheapest tours are those that use the cheapest airlines, accommodation and local transport, that have the largest groups with the least number of leaders, and that make the least amount of profit.
 The most expensive tours tend to be those which are exceptionally long, use the most expensive accommodation (ridiculously lavish in some cases, even for single nights) and which make the most profit.
 Some tour costs partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.